top of page

 A member of the Q’anjob’alan branch of the Mayan language family, Chuj belongs to the Chujean subgroup alongside Tojolab’al, the language it is most closely related to.
 Chuj has two variants, San Mateo Ixtatán and San Sebastián Coatán, which are often not mutually intelligible.

-Chuj culture is also characterized by storytelling.
-The Chuj have preserved a rich oral tradition that records their ancestral knowledge and includes myths, legends, and accounts of local and current events like their salt production and the beginnings of Guatemala’s state-sponsored genocide (in which they were one of the four main Indigenous groups targeted).
-They will often incorporate elements from African and European cultures in their stories and also share them in communal settings.
+The Chuj are known for their storytelling.
+They have preserved a rich oral tradition that records their ancestral knowledge and includes myths, legends, and accounts of local and current events like their salt production and the beginnings of Guatemala’s state-sponsored genocide (in which they were one of the four main Indigenous groups targeted).
+They will often incorporate elements from African and European cultures and also share them in communal settings.

 Why are the Chuj migrating?